smcvb/gamerental/README.md

 Distinct branches will be (made) available per public speaking, sharing a start and final solution branch separately.
 Additionally, several branches representing the steps throughout the lifecycle of the "Game Rental" application will be present, allowing you to:
-* Check out the exact step you are interested in.
+* Check out the exact step that interest you.
 * Perform a `git reset --hard step#` to reset your current branch.

-Next to providing the convenience of showing the flow, it also serves the purpose of being a back-up during the presentation.
+Next to providing the convenience of showing the flow, it also serves as a backup during the presentation.

-The following steps have been defined for this project:
+This project currently contains the following steps:

-1. The `core-api`, containing the commands, events, queries and query responses.
+1. The `core-api`, containing the commands, events, queries, and query responses.

 ## Running and testing the application